And getting orders to customers is what is described as fulfillment, it’s everything that happens after the customer clicks “Buy”

 The problem: Poor packaging, rough handling by couriers, or exposure to weather.

-The fix:- Invest in sturdy boxes, bubble wrap, and waterproof layers.
+The solution: Invest in sturdy boxes, bubble wrap, and waterproof layers.
+Humidity and sudden rain are common, so waterproof bags aren’t optional.3.
+Stockouts & Overselling

 The problem: Customers left in the dark about their order status.